-Program Implementation Status Action The City avidly provides funding and support for homeless service providers such as Catholic Charities, the Living Room, Community Action Partnership, and YWCA Sonoma County.
+Program Implementation Status Action The1 City invests approximately \$5 million annually in services to support persons experiencing homelessness, including daytime support, street outreach, a winter warming center, emergency shelter and safe parking, housing assistance, and supportive services.
+Efforts also assist The City avidly provides funding and support for homeless service providers such as Catholic Charities, the Living Room, Community Action Partnership, and YWCA Sonoma County.
 H-D-13 Provide incentives for development of housing for the elderly, particularly for those in need of assisted and skilled nursing care.
 Incentives may include density bonuses, reduced parking requirements or deferred development fees.
 The City continues to provide incentives for development of housing for the elderly, particularly for those in need of assisted and skilled nursing care.
 Incentives may include density bonuses, reduced parking requirements or deferred development fees.
+Specifically, in 2016, Farmers Lane Senior Housing Project (DB 16-004) received a density bonus of five units which were designated for moderate- income households, and two concessions (1) height, to allow parapets, and (2) parking, and in 2020, Linda Tunis Senior Apartments (DB20-001) received a density bonus of three units which were restricted for very low-income households.
 The most recent Zoning Code includes reduced parking ratios and density bonus options for senior housing, and community care facilities.
 Continue, combine with H- D-14, H-D-15, and H-D-16.
+New program H- 2226.

-New program H-22.
-H-D-14 In new senior housing built receiving any development incentives or money from the city, require that a substantial portion, at least 25 percent, be available to low-income seniors.
-The City implements on a project-by-project basis that any development building receiving incentives or money from the city are required to substantiate that at least 25 percent of units be available to low income seniors.
+Program Implementation Status Action H-D-14 In new senior housing built receiving any development incentives or money from the city, require that a substantial portion, at least 25 percent, be available to low-income seniors.
+The City implements on a project-by-project basis that any development building receiving incentives or money from the city are required to substantiate that at least 25-20 percent of units be available to low income seniors.
+In 2020 the Linda Tunis Senior Apartments were developed by converting an existing space to 26 affordable units, of which three units were allowed under density bonus law, ensuring that three units which were restricted for very low-income households.
 Continue, combine with H- D-13, H-D-15, and H-D-16.
-New program H-16.
+New program H- 1620 .
 H-D-15 Encourage development of senior housing not receiving city funding or concessions to provide a substantial number of units affordable to low- income seniors The City continues to encourage on a project-by- project basis the development of senior housing not receiving city funding or concessions to provide a substantial number of units affordable to low- income seniors.
-In addition, through flexibility in design guidelines which encourage innovative housing programs, the City hopes to stimulate development of senior housing to address the housing needs of the senior population in Santa Rosa.
+In 2020 the Linda Tunis Senior Apartments (DB20-001) received a density bonus of three units which were restricted for very low-income households .
+In addition, throughThrough flexibility inthe design guidelines which encourage innovative housing programs, the City hopes to stimulate development of senior housing to address the housing needs of the senior population in Santa Rosa.
+Additionally, with use of LEAP (Local Early Action Plan) funding (\$500,000), the City is launching House Santa Rosa which will provide for more transparency on available incentives and programs that are offered by the City.
 Continue, combine with H- D-13, H-D-14, and H-D-16.
-New program H-16.
+New program H- 16 20.